AAM77/AAM77.github.io/_posts/2018-04-18-cli-data-gem_searching_for_beauty.markdown

 				 Currently, the user needs to input the product number he/she wants more info for before being offered the option to search again, return to the main menu, or exit.

-(C) - It could allow the user to choose a product when it lists out all available items.
+(C) - It could allow the user sub menu options after the ingredients list.
-				 In its current state, the scraper only lists the products available for sale and then automatically returns to the main menu.
-The main idea was that the user could search for the item name after listing them out, but it would be useful if the user could choose directly from the full product list.
+				 In its current state, the scraper only lists the ingredients in all of the items on sale and then returns to the main menu.
+The main idea was that the user could search for the ingredient names as an optional reference for other main-menu options.
+I could improve it to offer sub-menu options after listing the ingredients and then allowed the user to choose the ingredient that want to look up products with and/or without that ingredient.

 (D) - It could allow the user to create a username and populate a favorite's list, both of which are saved as persistent data.
          I really wanted to add this feature in, but it is unnecessary for the project's requirements.
 I hope to learn more about